rolling-scopes-school/tasks/tasks/theyalow-en(LT).md

 ## Procedure

-Create a new branch named *theyalow* in **your private RS** Github account and upload your HTML and CSS files.
+1. Create a new branch named *theyalow* in **your private RS** Github account and upload your HTML and CSS files.
+2. The task will be checked by a *cross-check*.
+So you should **deploy your solution on gh-page** and submit the **link to the working gh-page** into cross-check submit

 ## Assessment criteria